 - What mistake do you keep making again and again?
 Questions about failure are some of the most revealing ones out there and will speak volumes about the character of the kind of person you are talking to.

 - What have you created that you are most proud of?
-Most people are willing to talk about their accomplishments and this question will help draw out what people are proud of in their lives.
+Most people are willing to talk about their accomplishments and this question will help draw out what a person is proud of in his or her life.

 - What’s the best thing you got from your parents?
 To clarify, this could mean a gift, a character trait, or an important life lesson.
 This question will often reveal the nature of the respondent’s relationship with their parents and how they view their childhood in retrospect.